microsoft/WSL/ISSUE_TEMPLATE.md

 **Please fill out the below information:**
 * Your Windows build number:  (Type `ver` at a Windows Command Prompt)

-* What you're doing and what's happening:  (Copy&paste specific commands and their output, or include screen shots)
+* What you're doing and what's happening:  (Copy&paste the full set of _specific_ command-line steps necessary to reproduce the behavior, and their output.
+Include screen shots if that helps demonstrate the problem.)

 * What's wrong / what should be happening instead: